Merchant services: How to choose the right provider for your business

 What is an ISO in merchant services?

-An ISO, or Independent Sales Organization, is a business that acts as an intermediary between merchants, processors, and card networks.
-Rather than offering a direct service, an ISO refers your business to an acquirer bank, processor, or PayFac.
+An Independent Sales Organization (ISO) acts as an intermediary between merchants, payment processors, acquiring banks, and card networks.
+Rather than providing payment processing directly, an ISO refers businesses to the providers it partners with.

 What is a PayFac in merchant services?

-Unlike ISOs, a PayFac (aka payment facilitator) provides payment solutions directly to your business.
-This includes the ability to process credit cards, debit cards, and mobile payments, along with other tools for managing payments and/or merchants.
+Unlike an ISO, a payment facilitator (PayFac) provides payment solutions directly to your business.
+This includes the ability to process credit and debit card payments, accept digital wallets, and access tools for managing payments.

-PayFacs typically make accepting payments faster for businesses and provide better customer experiences.
-They still create a layer between your business and the payment processor, but PayFacs remove most of the extra layers associated with ISOs and provide features most processors do not.
+PayFacs typically make it faster and easier for businesses to start accepting payments and often provide a better onboarding experience than traditional providers.
+While they still sit between your business and the underlying payment processor, they remove many of the extra layers associated with ISOs and often include features that traditional processors do not.
+Understanding how payment facilitators work can help you decide whether this model is the right fit for your business.

 Traditional payment processors vs payment facilitators

-You can also apply for a merchant account directly through a processor.
-Because most processors still use older technology, the process is usually complicated and slow in comparison to payment facilitators.
+You can also apply for a merchant account directly through a payment processor.
+Many traditional processors still rely on lengthy application processes and offer limited self-service tools, making onboarding slower than with many payment facilitators.

-• You don’t have to build or maintain your own systems or hardware, which comes with a hefty price tag and time commitment.
+You don't have to build or maintain your own payment systems or hardware.

 What types of features should a merchant services provider have?